 B2B SaaS companies sell products and services to other businesses.
 For example, Shopify helps merchants to set up an online store and sell physical and digital products.

 While B2B and B2C SaaS companies have many common features, B2B customers are often more experienced.
-This is why B2B companies require a more professional and thoughtful approach to acquire customers.
+This is why B2B companies need to adopt a more professional and thoughtful approach when acquiring customers.

 What’s the future of the SaaS industry?

-The major factors behind this growth are increased use of smartphones and laptops, adoption of new cloud technologies, and increased corporate outsourcing.
+This growth is driven by more people using smartphones and laptops, the adoption of new cloud technologies, and increased outsourcing by businesses.

-Furthermore, AI-enabled SaaS speeds up internal operations that allow businesses to solve complex problems and achieve greater value through personalization, automation, and security enhancement.
+Furthermore, AI-enabled SaaS speeds up internal operations, allowing businesses to solve complex problems and achieve greater value through personalization, automation, and security enhancement.

 Taskmo is a B2B startups that enables large organisations, corporations, and personal brands in hiring gig workers to complete tasks.
 Our main goal is to make jobs available to everyone on a worldwide scale.
 For the next billion internet users, Taskmo focuses on digitizing all gig jobs.